SamHulme1/Art-By-Jamie/README.md

 6. Becasue I wanted content in the Cloudflare effects, This didn't work as expected so I had to create my own overlay for the images, this fixed this issue and I removed Cloudflare effects from the site afterwards.
 7. On smaller screens the gallery images didn't display how I wanted them to due to the set height of 300px.
 I fixed this by targeting the image ids and the gallery image class so that the height could be set to 100%.
 This resulted in a nice clean layout for smallerscreens.
 8. On really small screens the links in the navbar would spill out.
 I fixed this by targeting them in media screen to scale them down.
+9. In the gallery the hover effect would flicker when the element was hovered over instead of displaying correctly.
+I fixed this by using opacity on the overlay instead of display.

 ### Bugs Left in Code: